AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-08-is-java-pass-by-value-or-pass-by-reference.md

 Now let's get to the good stuff.

-## Pass by Value vs. Pass by Reference
+{% include linkedHeading.html heading="Pass by Value vs. Pass by Reference" h=2 %}

 Just as a reminder: